captainys/FreeTOWNSOS/README.md

 # History
-10/04/2024  Thanks to the great contribution from BCC and Ryu Takegami, VSGP and PANIC BALL 2 are playable on the TSUGARU OS.
+10/04/2024  Thanks to the great contribution from BCC and Ryu Takegami, VSGP and PANIC BALL 2 and Sky Duel are playable on the TSUGARU OS.

 09/06/2024  Can start TGDRV and ORICON.
 Support INT AEH, limited functions of INT 90H, INT 93H, and DOS devices.